wp-plugins/ceceppa-multilingua/readme.txt

 == Frequently Asked Questions ==

+= Where can I find full shortcode list =
+After instlling the plugin you can find full shortcode list in "Ceceppa Multilingua" -> "Shortcode" page.

 = Can I translate also the Widget Text =

 Yes, you can translate text in the widget, page or post using the shortcode cml_text.